syntactician/SNaPP/Manual/BIOPAC_HowTo.md

 ## Setting up the Hardware

-1. Connect the MP150, STP-100C, four PPGED-R units, UIM100C, and four ECG100C units together, in that order.
+1. Connect the MP150, PPGED-R, STP-100C, UIM100C, and ECG100C units together, in that order.
 When completed, the units should look like this.
 ![Assembled MP150][MP150Assembled]
 2. Connect the MP150 unit to the slot 8 of the AT-FS708 with an ethernet cable.
 Connect the Acq*Knowledge* computer to slot 1 using another ethernet cable and an ethernet to USB adapter.
 ![Attached cords][AT-FS708]
 3. Connect the leads for the EDA electrodes to the BioNomadix.
 ![BioNomadix Assembled][BioNomadixAssembled]
 4. Attach the ECG leads to the extension cord and the extension cord the ECG100C.
+![ECG Extension][ECGExtensionAssembled]
 ![ECG Assembled][ECGAssembled]
 5. Connect the DB-37 ribbon the the rear port of the STP-100C and the Stim**Tracker**, using the DB-37 to DB-25 adapter, as pictured.
 ![StimTracker Assembled][StimTrackerAssembled]